 As you can see here, you don't need more than one bedroom, a small shower room, bijou kitchen and comfortable lounge.

-When you have a smaller home, you need to be ready to accept some dual-function rooms, such as kitchen/diners.
+What is the cheapest type of house to build?
+Well, with smaller homes, you need to be ready to accept some dual-function rooms, such as kitchen/diners.
 They just make sense!

 You can see here that just 80 square metres will get you a two-bedroom home, which even has a small utility space.